Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 17 Juli 2025 21.31.53 UTC
+- WIB: Kamis, 17 Juli 2025 22.32.49 UTC
-- WITA: Kamis, 17 Juli 2025 22.31.53 UTC
+- WITA: Kamis, 17 Juli 2025 23.32.49 UTC
-- WIT: Kamis, 17 Juli 2025 23.31.53 UTC
+- WIT: Jumat, 18 Juli 2025 00.32.49 UTC

 Kutipan Inspiratif:
-"You create beauty with your attitude, your behaviours, and your actions.
-Its all up to you"
+"Nature is so powerful, so strong.
+Capturing its essence is not easy - your work becomes a dance with light and the weather.
+It takes you to a place within yourself."

-Kategori: attitude
+Kategori: nature